dariotordoni/pelican-dtheme/README.md

 # pelican-dtheme

 DTeheme is a theme developed for Pelican.
-The goal is to create a theme that allows people to create a site fast, lightweight and attentive to the metrics of web vitals.
+The goal is to create a theme that allows people to generate a fast website, lightweight and attentive to the metrics of web vitals.
 This is not a documentation, but it is the closest thing to documentation that I can do right now.
 I hope it will be useful.
 [Here](https://www.dariotordoni.it) you can find my personal website where I use, at the time of writing, this theme.